Tsehben/exeatlog/README.md

 ## Demo

-Check out the [video](https://www.youtube.com/watch?v=UcyUszI0-LE&t=90s) to see a national television broadcast on Exeatlog, how it works and its impact.
+Check out this [video](https://www.youtube.com/watch?v=UcyUszI0-LE&t=90s) to see a national television broadcast on Exeatlog, how it works and its impact.

 ### Installation